richfitz/remake/doc/format.md

 This is a knitr target that will generate a report `myreport.md` from a file `myreport.Rmd` which must exist or be generated by some other target (this latter option is useful with [`sowsear`](https://github.com/richfitz/sowsear) or `knitr::spin`.
 The objects `object1` and `object2` will be exported to `knitr` (so the script can use these objects as if they are in the global environment, from within the knitr document).
 Similarly, because the file `path/to/file.csv` is depended on, it will exist by the time the knitr document is compiled.

 The knitr package has many options for controlling how knitr will run.
-You can set these via your document (using `knitr::opts_chunk$set`) or via maker, for example:
+You can set these via your document (using `knitr::opts_chunk$set`) or via remake, for example:

 ```
   myreport.md: